vtexdocs/help-center-content/docs/announcements/en/increase-your-sales-with-a-new-order-authorization-screen.md

 author: 1E4UkWguFZAXjkguvNHPIv
 slug: increase-your-sales-with-a-new-order-authorization-screen
 legacySlug: increase-your-sales-with-a-new-order-authorization-screen
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: This tool allows to control order approvals with changes in their values.
+announcementSynopsisEN: 'This tool allows to control order approvals with changes in their values.'
 ---

 This tool allows to control order approvals with changes in their values.
 The changes exist in two ways: